Living Like a Local

 Knysna Oyster Festival 2019

-The Knysna Oyster Festival is a popular sport and lifestyle festival in South Africa with over a hundred events taking place over ten days between the 29th to 8th July 2018.
+The Knysna Oyster Festival is a popular sport and lifestyle festival in South Africa with over a hundred events taking place over ten days starting on the 26 June 2019

 This fun-filled family-friendly event includes marathons, swimming races, golf tournaments, cooking competitions, whisky tastings, live music, gourmet food and of course, oysters.
 The Wine Festival & Night Market showcases some of South Africa’s premier winemakers, and tastings are available as well as delectable food and wine pairings.